vid-szabi/Music-player/README.md

 # Music player application using custom data type and SDL2 libraries

 ## Overview
-This is a simple music player application that reads a playlist from a text file and stores it in a doubly linked list.
+This C++ music player application reads a playlist from a text file and stores it in a doubly linked list.
 The application provides various options for managing and playing music tracks.

 ## Features
 - Load a playlist from `playlist.txt`